misken/aap/setup_analytics_machine.rst

 	  - pip
 	  - pip:
 		- simpy
-		- networkx
 		- us

-* `SCREENCAST: Creating and using the aap conda virtual environment <https://youtu.be/XIddGgcH9U8>`_ (13:21)

-I've created a screencast to guide you through the steps needed.
-I encourage you to watch it as I also will show you where these conda virtual *envs* live on your computer and show how they lead to multiple *Python interpreters*.
-Understanding this will make using IDEs like PyCharm and VSCode, easier.

 To actually create the new environment, run the following command at the Anaconda prompt.
 See `Creating an environment from an environment.yml file <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file>`_ in the Management Environments section of the docs.
 Obviously, our file is called ``aap.yml``.